geoffagnew/useful-commands/python.md

 Run `pipdeptree --local-only` to see only project dependencies, and their dependencies.

 ### Upgrade a python package
-Upgrade an already installed `SomeProject` to the latest from PyPI, run `python3 -m pip install --upgrade SomeProject`.
+Upgrade an already installed `SomeProject` to the latest from PyPI, run `pip install -U SomeProject`.

+### List which packages have updates available
+`pip list --outdated`.